deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Methods
 -------

-A :ref`method_documentation` object describes an NMR method.
+A method object describes an NMR method.
 For this introduction, we will use the :py:class:`~mrsimulator.methods.BlochDecaySpectrum` which is one of the pre-defined methods.
 Some attributes of the method still need to be provided as seen below.